ccdmb/predector/docs/running.md

 If you specify the pipeline to run as `ccdmb/predector`, Nextflow will pull the git repository from GitHub and put it in a local cache.
 Unfortunately, if you change the version number provided to `-r` and that version is not in the local copy of the repository you will get an error (See [Common issues](#common-issues).
-If you have previously run predector and want to update it to use a new version, you can do one of the following:
+If you have previously run Predector and want to update it to use a new version, you can do one of the following:

-1. Provide the new version to the `-r` parameter, and add the `-latest` flag to tell nextflow to pull new changes from the github repository.
+1. Provide the new version to the `-r` parameter, and add the `-latest` flag to tell Nextflow to pull new changes from the GitHub repository.
    Likewise, you can run old versions of the pipeline by simply changing `-r`.

   ```
   nextflow run -r 1.2.1 -latest ccdmb/predector --proteomes "my_proteins.fasta"
   ```

-2. You can ask nextflow to pull new changes without running the pipeline using `nextflow pull ccdmb/predector`.
+2. You can ask Nextflow to pull new changes without running the pipeline using `nextflow pull ccdmb/predector`.

-3. You can ask nextflow to delete the local copy of the repository entirely using `nextflow drop ccdmb/predector`.
+3. You can ask Nextflow to delete the local copy of the repository entirely using `nextflow drop ccdmb/predector`.
 Nextflow will then pull a fresh copy the next time you run the pipeline.

 If you get an error about missing git tags when running either of the first two options, try the third option (`drop`).
 This might happen if we delete old development tags of the pipeline to clean up the pipeline.